SamMwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 Multiple permissions 6-multiple_permissions contains a script that give execute permission to owner and group owner and read permission to other users

-Task 7 Everybody 7-everybody contains a script that give execute permision to owner group owner and users
+Task 7 Everybody 7-everybody contains a script that give execute permision to owner group owner and users on the file hello

+Task 8 James Bond 8-John_Bond contains a script that gives owner no permission all, group no permission at all, other users all the permission